The Annual 5th of May Show

 May the 5th is a day which could be celebrated as one of the most American days there is.
 From the Battle of Puebla, which traces its root cause to the Monroe Doctrine, to Alan B. Shepherd, hurtling into outer space as the first man to reach for the moon.
 And yes, I know that most of you believe that Yuri Gagarin was first, but how many of you know the reason the Soviets kept the details of his flight secret?
 Do you understand that it is the west, with its tradition of openness and taking chances that meant that Gagarin’s flight was conducted entirely in secret, while Shepherd was launched on live Television for the world to see?

-On May 5, 1862, General McClellan had commenced his ill fated and ultimately failed Peninsula Campaign.
+On May 5, 1862, General McClellan had commenced his ill-fated and ultimately failed Peninsula Campaign.
 The idea was that by avoiding a direct land line to Richmond, the Confederates would surrender.
 On May 5th, McClellan hurled his troops at Williamsburg, a small colonial town where the first Virginia legislature had met, guarded by a Confederate General who was once an actor and a master of disguise and props.
-For day he had marched his limited and small number of troops in circles, and had others cut down trees, carve them into the shape of cannons and place them on the defenses.
-Eventually the Union overwhelmed the small defense, and proudly proclaimed a “victory over superior forces,” as McClellan himself termed it.
+For days he had marched his limited and small number of troops in circles and had others cut down trees, carve them into the shape of cannons and place them on the defenses.
+Eventually, the Union overwhelmed the small defense, and proudly proclaimed a “victory over superior forces,” as McClellan himself termed it.

-In Mexico, the French were marching in much the same manner towards Mexico City, again the presumption being that if they took the Capitol, the opponent would give up.
+In Mexico, the French were marching in much the same manner towards Mexico City, again the presumption is that if they took the Capitol, the opponent would give up.
 At a small town named Puebla, the Mexicans gained a seemingly minor victory that merely delayed the French on their way north.
-But like Williamsburg, the battle provided a much needed morale boost.
+But like Williamsburg, the battle provided a much-needed morale boost.
 It rallied Mexico to the fight and helped them to understand that they could beat the French.

 And when you ask that most important question, the eyes really open up – Why were the French in Mexico in 1862 to begin with?